Minnehaha Creek Urban Corridor Restoration

 Following the success of the project, the District developed a vision to expand the restoration upstream as far as Knollwood Mall.

 Learn more about the projects involved in this landmark restoration:

-(Updated June 25, 2014) -- The District will install a pipe to divert stormwater from Powell Road into the infiltration basin in 2015.
-Diversion of a pipe near Lake Street will occur in 2015 to 2016, to save money by coinciding with Metropolitan Countil's sanitary sewer work.
+(Updated March 31, 2015) -- The District will install a pipe to divert stormwater from Powell Road into the infiltration basin in 2015.
+Diversion of a pipe near Lake Street will occur in 2017, to save money by coinciding with Metropolitan Countil's sanitary sewer work.
 The stormwater treatment features will be constructed sometime between 2016 and 2018, after the existing warehouse is demolished.

 (Updated Oct.
 6, 2014) -- District planners have partnered with the Mississippi Watershed Management Organization (MWMO) and University of Minnesota to see if there are ways to improve this "base" flow.
 They are researching the interaction between the creek and the groundwater reservoirs below to determine where the creek is receiving groundwater, and where it is not.
 The final report is being prepared.